National Museum of Damascus: History

+The museum was closed again on 7 December 2024 amid the fall of Damascus.
+To protect the museum from looting amid the fall of the Assad regime, the Directorate-General of Antiquities and Museums, Mohamed Nair Awad, requested security from Hayat Tahrir al-Sham, which sent fighters to secure the facility.
+The museum reopened again on 8 January 2025.

+On 9 November 2025, six marble statues from the Roman era were stolen from the museum following a break-in at the classical department.
+Syria’s Directorate General of Antiquities and Museums later announced it had launched an investigation and a review of security measures in the wake of the theft.

 Exhibits

 Some of the museum's unique exhibits are the restored wall paintings of the Dura Europos Synagogue from the 3rd century AD, the hypogeum of Yarhai from Palmyra, dating to 108 AD and the façade and frescoes of the Umayyad period Qasr Al-Heer Al-Gharbi, which dates back to the 8th century and lies 80 km south of Palmyra.
 Many other important historical artifacts can be found in various wings; such as the world's first alphabet from Ugarit and many Roman era mosaics.
 The exhibits are organised into 5 wings:

 Prehistoric Age

-Remains and skeletons from different Stone-Age periods, most notably the neolithic period, as well as objects and finds discovered in the basin of the Orontes River, the Euphrates and at Tell Ramad in southwestern Syria.
+Remains and skeletons from different Stone Age periods, most notably the Neolithic period, as well as objects and finds discovered in the basin of the Orontes River, the Euphrates and at Tell Ramad in southwestern Syria.

 Ancient Syria

 Among other exhibits, there are tablets, cylinder seals and amulets from ancient sites such as Ebla, Mari, Ugarit and sculptures from Tell Halaf.
 The most important of these is an Ugaritan cuneiform tablet, presenting the world's oldest existing alphabet.
 The museum also houses the oldest known substantially complete piece of notated music.